 Consistent I imagine with his generation (which I think is about the same as mine), David Searcy is preoccupied with perception.
 You look at something and have an experience, and then ask yourself what that’s all about.
 What does it mean that in seeing something you can have an experience that goes way beyond just what you see.
 It’s the art gallery experience, really, but to have it repeatedly described doesn’t necessarily reproduce the experience.

 Again, sometimes his figures of speech click and I feel his interest:

 Then on to the Blue Mosque.
 No ambivalence here.
 Maintained in its original serenity.
 One’s presence does not echo.
 There is carpet and a single uncomplicated thought to fill the complicated, ornamental space the way time occupies the clockwork.

 This may depend on where you’ve been; I’ve been inside that building and although it was a long time ago there was certainly something there for me and that something was approximately as substantial as the idea of time.
 I also remember reading, really many years ago, about the neolithic town of Catal Huyuk in modern Turkey, which Searcy visits and appreciates.
 I went back to my paper version of Thomson’s The Time Falling Bodies Take to Light where much is made of that very old human settlement and its significance.
 Again, Searcy’s reflection clicked for me, but only because my own experience somehow coincided with his.

-Finally though, even when the writing brought sentiment to life, it was a consistent enough sentiment that I started looking for something else which wasn’t there.
+Finally though, even when the writing brought sentiment to life, it was a consistent enough sentiment that I realized I was looking for something that wasn’t there.
 I didn’t finish the last few essays.
 6.9/8.1